Ritchie Blackmore

+Blackmore is prolific in creating guitar riffs and has been known for playing both classically influenced and blues-based solos.
 As a member of Deep Purple, Blackmore was inducted into the Rock and Roll Hall of Fame in April 2016.
 He is cited by publications such as Guitar World and Rolling Stone as one of the greatest and most influential guitar players of all time.

 Early life

-Blackmore was born at Allendale Nursing Home in Weston-super-Mare, Somerset, as second son to Lewis J. Blackmore and Violet (née Short).
+Blackmore was born at Allendale Nursing Home in Weston-super-Mare, Somerset, the second son of Lewis J. Blackmore and Violet (née Short).
 The family moved to Heston, Middlesex, when Blackmore was two.
 He was 11 when he was given his first guitar by his father on certain conditions, including learning how to play properly, so he took classical guitar lessons for one year.

 In an interview with Sounds magazine in 1979, Blackmore said that he started the guitar because he wanted to be like British musician Tommy Steele, who used to just jump around and play.
 Blackmore loathed school and hated his teachers.
+He said he would always get caned for speaking in class, which traumatized him to the point he had difficulty in talking to people in subsequent years.
+Blackmore also became disillusioned with education, thinking that if he were to excel in his studies, he would end up being like his teachers.

-While at school, Blackmore participated in sports including the javelin.
-He left school at age 15 and started work as an apprentice radio mechanic at nearby Heathrow Airport.
+Blackmore left school at age 15 and started work as an apprentice radio mechanic at nearby Heathrow Airport.
 He took electric guitar lessons from session guitarist Big Jim Sullivan.